HassoPlattnerInstituteHCI/dualpanto-testing/Readme.md

 `python -m unittest test_firmware.UploadDualPantoFramework.test_upload_dp_firmware`

+Now you are done with the setup.

-You will repeat this step when...
+You will repeat this step later whenever...

 1. you update dualpanto framework (e.g. you tune PID)
 2. you plug dualpanto device into different PC